-Charitable contributions are only deductible if you itemize deductions on Form 1040, Schedule A (PDF).
+You can only deduct charitable contributions if you itemize deductions on Form 1040, Schedule A (PDF), Itemized Deductions.

 To be deductible, you must make charitable contributions to qualified organizations.
-Payments to individuals are never deductible.
-To determine if the organization that you have contributed to qualifies as a charitable organization for income tax deduction purposes, review Exempt Organizations Select Check on IRS.gov.
-For more information, see Publication 526, Charitable Contributions and Can I Deduct My Charitable Contributions? on IRS.gov.
+Contributions to individuals are never deductible.
+To determine if the organization that you contributed to qualifies as a charitable organization for income tax deduction purposes, refer to our Exempt Organizations Select Check tool.
+For more information, see Publication 526, Charitable Contributions and Can I Deduct My Charitable Contributions?

 Special rules apply to donations of certain types of property such as automobiles, inventory and investments that have appreciated in value.
 For more information, refer to Publication 526, Charitable Contributions.
 For information on determining the value of your noncash contributions, refer to Publication 561, Determining the Value of Donated Property.

 Page Last Reviewed or Updated: April 14, 2017